balazs-kis/dilite/README.md

 ## Features

 ### 1. Single instance
-Each resulution call to the container will create a new instance of the registered type, unless it is specified as a singleton during registration.
+Each resolution call to the container will create a new instance of the registered type, unless it is specified as a singleton during registration.
 To register a type as a singleton, just use the `AsSingleInstance` method:
 ```csharp
 containerBuilder.RegisterType<MyClass>().As<IMyClass>().AsSingleInstance();
 ```